Aman-zishan/Intro-to-ML-tensorflow/README.md

 </div>

-*This Repository contains the notes and code snippets from the "Intro to tensorflow for deep learning" course from Udacity.*
+*This Repository(Under progress) contains the notes and code snippets from the "Intro to tensorflow for deep learning" course from Udacity.*

 **Artificial Intelligence** :smile: : A field of computer science that aims to make computers achieve human-style intelligence.
 There are many approaches to reaching this goal, including machine learning and deep learning.